 Students may be admitted to advanced standing when vacancies occur under the following conditions.
 Applications for advanced standing should be filed according to the procedure described for admission to the first year class, acceptable applicants being required to make the same deposit of \$50.00.
-Applicants must furnish acceptable evidence of having completed the conditions of admission as prescribed on pages 71-73, and of having satisfactorily completed in an accredited medical school all the work required of students of the class they desire to enter.
+Applicants must furnish acceptable evidence of having completed the conditions of admission as prescribed on pages 69-71 and of having satisfactorily completed in an accredited medical school all the work required of students of the class they desire to enter.
 They must also present a certificate of honorable dismissal from the medical school or schools they have attended.
-Examinations may be required on any of the medical courses taken in another school.